Parade11/Chrono-Ark-CSV-Editor/README.md

    - ES = Spanish
    - And more...

-The app supports multiple translation services: Google Translate, LibreTranslate, and MyMemory.
+The app supports multiple translation services: Google Translate and MyMemory.

 #### Configuring Translation Services